pangeo-data/pangeo-openeo-BiDS-2023/README.md

-# Pangeo 101 Tutorial for FOSS4G 2022 Annual Gathering
+# Scaling Big Data Analysis with Pangeo and OpenEO: Unlocking the Power of Space Data

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-10-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->